 The charts above show that there is an unambiguous trend of the agricultural share of GDP and employment to fall over the course of economic development.
 However, this does not necessarily mean that agricultural output falls in absolute terms.

-Given that the share of agriculture in total employment is decreasing throughout this period, the chart below shows us that labor productivity in agriculture is actually growing.
+Given that the share of agriculture in total employment is decreasing throughout this period, labor productivity in agriculture was actually growing.
 In fact, in absolute terms it continues to grow even after agricultural output reaches its peak.
-This is shown in the second chart below, which plots the ratio between output and employment in agriculture.
+This is shown in the chart, which plots the ratio between output and employment in agriculture.

 When taken together, the evidence tells us that the story of structural transformation is not one of a stagnant agricultural sector overtaken by dynamic manufacturing and service sectors; instead, what matters are the differences in productivity growth between sectors.

 It is then important to keep in mind that ‘deindustrialization’ means that there is a loss in the relative importance of this sector.
 In absolute terms the industrial output might well go up as a country ‘deindustrializes’; just as agricultural output might go up in absolute terms during periods of ‘industrialization’.